Methods of communication

 |TIP||Images with too low a resolution look blurry or pixelated.
 Aim for 72 dots per inch (dpi) for digital newsletters and 300 dpi for print.
 Don’t forget that enlarging an image reduces its resolution.|

 If you will be out of contact for more than two days, it is expected that you add an ‘out of office’ message to both your voicemail and email.

 This must include your expected date of return, and where possible an alternate contact.

 Sample out-of-office message

 I am currently on leave until Monday 3 July 2017.

-- If you are enquiring about special consideration, please contact Student HQ.
+- If you are enquiring about special consideration, submit a request to Student HQ.